5. Scalaz Typeclasses

 @typeclass trait Band[A] extends Semigroup[A]

-A Semigroup should exist for a type if two elements can be combined
+A Semigroup can be defined for a type if two values can be combined.
+The

-associative, meaning that the order of nested operations should not
+operation must be associative, meaning that the order of nested operations

 (a |+| b) |+| c == a |+| (b |+| c)